- Home

 Documentation and Information Requirements

-- Three sets of drawings on paper that is at least 11 by 17 inches in size
+- Three (3) sets of drawings on paper that is at least 8"x11" in size

 - A description of how the building or addition will be constructed - show roof, walls, foundation specifications, elevations of front and sides